Table of Contents

 Scientific Report of the 2020 Dietary Guidelines Advisory Committee, 2020

-Over the past several generations, a new standard diet of highly processed foods that are high in sugar and fat with little nutrients and fiber has become the norm.
-Modern farming techniques produce high crop yields per acre which have fewer vitamins and micro-nutrients, so portion sizes and our bodies have increased in size.
-Many experts believe this is a major cause of chronic disease and health problems.
-This can be found with simple blood tests which demonstrate elevated inflammatory markers such as c-reactive protein (crp) which reflects inflammatory diseases such as heart disease, cardiovascular disease, type 2 diabetes, metabolic syndrome, Alzheimer’s disease, rheumatoid arthritis, osteoarthritis, cancer, and chronic pain.
+Over the past several generations, a new standard diet of highly processed foods high in sugar and fat with little nutrients and fiber has become the norm.
+Modern farming techniques produce high crop yields per acre with fewer vitamins and micro-nutrients, so portion sizes and our bodies have increased.
+Many experts believe this is a significant cause of chronic disease and health problems.
+This can be found with simple blood tests demonstrating elevated inflammatory markers such as c-reactive protein (CRP), which reflects inflammatory diseases such as heart disease, cardiovascular disease, type 2 diabetes, metabolic syndrome, Alzheimer’s disease, rheumatoid arthritis, osteoarthritis, cancer, and chronic pain.

 Sugar is a problem

 The average American consumes 44 teaspoons of sugar per day.
 Sugar is used to mask inferior ingredients in products and improve flavor.
-It has over 50 different aliases such as high-fructose corn syrup, dextrose, rice syrup, mannitol, and evaporated cane juice.
+It has over 50 aliases, such as high-fructose corn syrup, dextrose, rice syrup, mannitol, and evaporated cane juice.

 Sugar is one of the most dangerous and addictive substances in our diet.
-Research studies show sugar to be more addictive than alcohol, cocaine and even heroin.
-Artificial sweeteners such as Aspartame (NutraSweet®) breakdown into neurotoxins.
+Research studies show sugar to be more addictive than alcohol, cocaine, and even heroin.
+Artificial sweeteners such as Aspartame (NutraSweet®) break down into neurotoxins.
 We know that excessive sugar consumption contributes to obesity and tooth decay, yet long-term exposure to moderate amounts can be just as damaging.
-Excessive sugar intake contributes to the development of symptoms and diseases including chronic inflammation, chronic pain, fatigue, anxiety, migraine headaches, high cholesterol, liver disease, osteoporosis, hypertension, diabetes mellitus, cancer and heart disease.
+Excessive sugar intake contributes to developing symptoms and diseases, including chronic inflammation, chronic pain, fatigue, anxiety, migraine headaches, high cholesterol, liver disease, osteoporosis, hypertension, diabetes mellitus, cancer, and heart disease.

 The sugar researchers